mholt/binding/README.md

 Custom data validation
 -----------------------

 You may optionally have your type implement the `binding.Validator` interface to perform your own data validation.
+The `.Validate()` method is called after the struct is populated.

 ```go
 func (cf ContactForm) Validate(req *http.Request, errs binding.Errors) binding.Errors {